s1072489/ShakespeareGPT/README.md

 I wrote a few small things for myself so I though I'd put them here!

 Much of the code I used to train and run the model is from [Building LLMs from the Ground Up: A 3-hour Coding Workshop](https://www.youtube.com/watch?v=quh7z1q7-uc).

+It's been hosted on huggingface [here](https://huggingface.co/spaces/DeadHello/ShakespeareGPT)!